shadowboxingapp/shadowboxingapp.github.io/_posts/2020-11-03-best-boxing-apps-november-2020.md

 {{ page.description }}

-If you want to see an updated version of this list, we've written [a 2022 version accesible here](/best-ios-boxing-apps-in-2022/)!
+If you want to see an updated version of this list, we've written [a 2022 version accessible here](/best-ios-boxing-apps-in-2022/)!
+If you want something more focused on working out on the heavy bag, we made another selection focused on [the best apps for training on the heavy bag](/best-apps-for-punching-bag/).

 {% include preview.html %}